 I recently received an email from one of my larger farm clients that has several employees who work from home.
-The employees expressed concern over the loss of the miscellaneous itemized deductions -- home office expenses.
+The employees expressed concern about the loss of the miscellaneous itemized deductions--home office expenses.
 This made me realize that the new tax laws are still causing some confusion.
 Clarifying the changes to Schedule A will help partners and owners understand how to account for certain expenses.

-In the past, you were able to claim a miscellaneous itemized deduction (subject to 2 percent adjusted gross income floor) for the following:
+In the past, you were able to claim a miscellaneous itemized deduction (subject to 2% adjusted gross income floor) for the following:

-One final thought: Agribusinesses will have to address unreimbursed employee expenses as they utilize work-from-home employees more often.
-As the agricultural labor shortage continues, this issue may be the difference between attracting and keeping high quality employees and losing them.
+One final thought: As agribusinesses use more employees who work from home, they will have to address unreimbursed employee expenses.
+As the labor shortage continues, this issue may be the difference between attracting and keeping high-quality employees and losing them.

-Editor's Note: Tax Columnist Rod Mauszycki is a CPA and tax partner with the accounting firm of CliftonLarsonAllen, in Minneapolis, Minnesota.
-Send questions to email@example.com
+Tax Columnist Rod Mauszycki is a CPA and tax partner with the accounting firm of CliftonLarsonAllen, in New Ulm and Minneapolis, Minnesota.